Income Protection vs Critical Illness: Which is best?

 Get Advice Now*

-• Income can continue to be paid until retirement providing long-term financial security
+Income can continue to be paid until retirement providing long-term financial security Some existing health conditions may be excluded from cover

-Critical illness vs Income protection: Which is best?
+Income protection vs Critical illness: Which is best?

-It is important to understand the differences between each type of insurance.
-Critical illness cover pays out a lump sum if you are diagnosed with an illness that is set out in full terms and policy conditions, whereas income protection cover will pay out a guaranteed income in the event that you are unable to work and will continue to do so until you either die, retire or are fit to return to work.
+It is important to understand the differences between critical illness and income protection insurance.
+Critical illness insurance pays out a lump sum if you are diagnosed with an illness or medical condition that is covered under your policy's terms and conditions.
+Income protection cover will pay out a guaranteed income in the event that you are unable to work due to incapacity caused by any medical condition, illness or injury

 Critical illness provides an immediate cash boost and, as the total benefit is paid in full upon a successful claim (so long as you meet the policy definition) there is nothing stopping you from returning to work and being significantly better off, compared to having taken out an income protection policy (as the income protection policy would have only paid out for the period that you were unable to work).
 You just have to bear in mind that the critical illness cover won't pay a claim for any illness that is not listed under the cover terms and conditions which vary between policies.